How to Build an Email List: Ultimate Guide in 2023

-Then comes the option of making them opt-in at checkout, where you have the box checked, and you ask if they want to receive the marketing emails/messages in a yes or no.
+Then comes the option of making them opt-in at checkout.
+You can have the box checked and ask if they want to receive marketing emails/messages in a yes or no format.

 And if we talk about it in terms of pop-over forms, they should be two or three-step forms where you ask for their first name, email, and then SMS number (because it works great with SMS too).

 So, it’s all just about creating a stronger base of communication so that you can keep them posted every now and then.

 It can be different for different industries, though.
 For eCommerce, it is going to be giveaways, a certain percentage off, buy one get one, early access, and so on.
 And these happen to be the easiest ways to get people onto the list and turn them into loyal customers later on.